 Select a Plan for Your School

-There are four school plans: Free, Basic, Professional, and Business.
+There are three school plans: Basic, Professional, and Business.
 Each plan has its own set of features and support levels.
-By default, when you first create a school, you’ll be on the Free plan.
+By default, when you first create a school, you’ll be on a 14-day free trial of the Professional plan.
 If you upgrade to a paid plan, you'll be billed to your credit/debit card either monthly or annually.
 To learn more about Teachable plans and pricing, refer to our plan comparison guide.

 It's also important to note that Teachable does not offer multi-school plans.
 For example, if you want two schools on the Basic plan, you would have to purchase two subscriptions of the Basic plan—one for each school.